-The Board currently comprises three Executive Directors (one of whom is the Managing Director), two Non-executive Directors (one of whom is the Chairman of the Board) and five Independent Non-executive Directors ("INEDs").
-The biographical details of all Directors of the Company, including the relationship amongst them, are set out on pages 19 to 22 of this annual report.
+The Board currently comprises three Executive Directors (including the Chairman and Managing Director of the Company), two Non-executive Directors and five Independent Non-executive Directors ("INEDs").
+The biographical details of all directors of the Company, including the relationship amongst them, are set out on pages 19 to 23 of this annual report.

-Dr. Dennis Ting Hok-shou served as Chairman of the Board throughout the year and is responsible for providing leadership and management of the Board, ensuring that good corporate governance practices and procedures are established and that the Board acts in the best interests of the Company.
-The role of Chairman is separated from that of Chief Executive Officer and Managing Director, Mr. Kenneth Ting Woo-shou (the brother of Dr. Dennis Ting Hok-shou).
-The Chief Executive Officer is responsible for the day-to-day management and operations of the Group.
-The division of responsibility between Chairman and Chief Executive Officer has been established and is set out clearly in writing.
+Mr. Kenneth Ting Woo-shou was appointed as Chairman of the Board on 2 July 2010 and is responsible for providing leadership and management of the Board, ensuring that good corporate governance practices and procedures are established and that the Board acts in the best interests of the Company.
+The role of Chairman is separated from that of Managing Director, Mr. Ivan Ting Tien-li (the son of Mr. Kenneth Ting Woo-shou).
+The Managing Director is responsible for the day-to-day management and operations of the Group.
+The division of responsibility between Chairman and Managing Director has been established and is set out clearly in writing.

-Non-executive Directors and INEDs are selected with the necessary skills and experience to provide a strong independent element on the Board and to exercise independent judgment.
+Non-executive Directors and INEDs are selected with the necessary skills and experience to provide a strong independent element on the Board and to exercise independent judgement.
 All Non-executive Directors are engaged on a term of service of two years renewable for another two years upon expiry.
-The Board believes the Non-executive Directors are well qualified and competent in advising the Group on business strategy, finance and management issues.
+The Board believes the Non-executive Directors are well qualified and competent in advising the Group on business strategies, finance and management issues.
 The INEDs are explicitly identified in all corporate communications, and one of them has significant accounting and financial expertise as provided under Rule 3.10 of the Listing Rules.
 The Board has received from each INED a written annual confirmation of independence.
 All the INEDs meet the independence criteria set out in Rule 3.13 of the Listing Rules.